 Studies published in the late 1990’s to as recent as 2014 have been included in the analysis and this meta-study has attempted to capture as wide a range of issues related to BPS from learning outcomes and regulations to gender problems and questions of equity while trying to maintain as much geographic coverage as possible at the same time.
 This study aims to understand why parents are increasingly choosing to send their children to BPS even in places with access to government-run schools, how children in BPS are performing relative to government schools and how regulations are affecting the functioning of BPS, besides trying to gain some clarity about the direction in which education in India is headed in this context.

 Different state governments of India have notified through Government Orders (GOs) the amount they will pay out for each RTE child admitted, in reimbursement to private schools.
-For example, Delhi has fixed the reimbursement amount at Rs 1190, Uttarakhand at Rs 860 and Uttar Pradesh at Rs 450 per month per child.
+For example, Delhi has fixed the reimbursement amount at Rs 1598, Uttarakhand at Rs 1380 and Uttar Pradesh at Rs 450 per month per child.
 These amounts are meant to represent the states’ per pupil expenditure in their respective government elementary (primary + upper primary) schools.
-However, there has been some doubt and dismay about the accuracy of these estimates, and also some research estimating per pupil expenditures in the different states of India (Dongre et al, 2014; Pritchett and Aiyar, 2014) for the year 2011-12.
-However, in UP the regularisation of 176,000 para teachers in 2014 has added significantly to its elementary education budget and thus revised estimates of per pupil expenditures are needed.
+However, there has been some doubt and dismay about the accuracy of these estimates, and also some research estimating per pupil expenditures in the different states of India in Dongre and Kapur (2016) and Bose et. al. (2017).

 Street vendors’ rights to carry on their trade in public spaces, has been the subject matter of debate and discussion in India for a very long time.
 In fact it has taken numerous judgments of the Supreme Court and High Court to recognize their rights and shape up a statutory regime.
 This scenario raises an important question, as to what is the kind of property rights enjoyed by these street vendors.
 A study was undertaken to analyse this aspect and answer some key questions pertaining to the gradual changes that occurred in the overall concept of property rights in India.